avery-blanchard/container-ima/README.md

 # Container IMA using eBPF

 ## Overview
-The goal of this project is to extend the Linux Integrity Measurement Architecture to Linux containers without kernel changes.
+The goal of this project is to extend the Linux Integrity Measurement Architecture to Linux containers without changes to the host operating system.

 It uses the eBPF `mmap_file` LSM hook to add namespace support to IMA.